What is volunteering?

 Volunteering at Ealing CVS is both rewarding and fun!
 There’s a variety of roles to choose from, which will help you develop new skills or use existing ones, and you will really be making a positive impact.
 At the moment, we are particularly looking to recruit individuals interested in joining the brokerage team at the Volunteer Centre – enabling other people to volunteer in the borough.

 Our volunteers enable us to do so much more within Ealing and you will be joining a friendly and supportive team.
-If you are interested in finding out more about what roles are currently available, why not email the Volunteer Centre Manager to find out what roles are currently available?
+If you are interested in finding out more about what roles are currently available, why not email the Volunteering and Social Action Co-ordinator to find out what roles are currently available?